 By Tim Lambert

 Doctors also prescribed baths in scented water.
 They also used salves and ointments and not just for skin complaints.
-Doctors believed it was important when treating many illnesses to prevent heat or moisture escaping from the effected part of the body and they believed that ointments would do that.
+Doctors believed it was important when treating many illnesses to prevent heat or moisture from escaping from the affected part of the body and they believed that ointments would do that.

 In the 13th century a new type of craftsman emerged in towns.
 He (or she because not all were male) was the barber-surgeon.
 They cut hair, they pulled teeth and they performed simple operations such as amputations and setting broken bones.

 However for most people sanitation was non-existent.
-In castles the toilet was simply a long passage built into the thickness of the walls.
+In castles, the toilet was simply a long passage built into the thickness of the walls.
 Often it emptied into the castle moat.
-Despite the lack of public health many towns had public bath-houses were you could pay to have a bath.
+Despite the lack of public health, many towns had public bath-houses where you could pay to have a bath.

 From the mid-14th century the church allowed some dissections of human bodies at medical schools.
 However Galen's ideas continued to dominate medicine and surgery.